IABTechLab/uid2docs/docs/guides/operator-private-gcp-confidential-space.md

 ### Upgrading&#8212;gcloud Command Line

-If you deployed using the gcloud command line, you must manually bring up new instances that use the new with the new `{IMAGE_SHA}` and then shut down old instances.
+If you deployed using the gcloud command line, you must manually bring up new instances that use the new `{IMAGE_SHA}` and then shut down old instances.

 If you have manual load balancing in place, you'll also need to update the load balancing mapping.